natarajan-k/aspera-aoc-api-integration/README.md

 # Integrating Aspera On Cloud (AoC) with your Web Application
 Aspera provides different types of API options to integrate with your web applications.
 There are already documents and references available that explain this in depth.
-The purpose of this document is simply to provide a simplified step-by-step guide for integrating Aspera On Cloud with your Web Application using AsNode API.
+The purpose of this document is to provide a simplified step-by-step guide for integrating Aspera On Cloud with your Web Application using Aspera Node API in javascript.

 ## References
 1. [https://github.com/laurent-martin/aspera-api-examples](https://github.com/laurent-martin/aspera-api-examples)